 We have been together for three years.
-We met during Pride week in our town, as I was slowly coming out to friends and family.
+During Pride Week in our town, we met as I was slowly coming out to friends and family.
 I was out celebrating with my best friend, and she spotted Melissa (who she knew through mutual friends) and said that she needed to introduce us immediately.
 We moved in that winter and were engaged within the year!

-Melissa and I were in Grand Marais, Minnesota (a small, beautiful town in Northern Minnesota, 45 minutes from the U.S. border which crosses Ontario/Minnesota).
-We knew we were going to be staying for the night, and had spent a beautiful day walking around, window shopping, eating, drinking and taking in the view of Lake Superior.
+Melissa and I were in Grand Marais, Minnesota.
+A small, beautiful town in Northern Minnesota, forty-five minutes from the U.S. border which crosses Ontario/Minnesota.
+We knew we would be staying for the night and had spent a beautiful day walking around.
+Window shopping, eating, drinking, and taking in the view of Lake Superior.
 We decided to stop for dinner at a restaurant with a patio, just before the sun was going to set.
-We walked in holding hands and asked for a table for two on the nearly empty patio space.
-What followed was a cold, disapproving look from a member of the restaurant staff as she informed us that they did not have space for us.
+Walking in holding hands, we asked for a table for two on the nearly empty patio space.
+What followed was a cold, disapproving look from a restaurant staff member as she informed us that they did not have room for us.

-We both silently took in that the inside of the restaurant was even more empty than the patio was and, feeling slightly humiliated, we told them we would find somewhere else to eat.
+We both silently took in that the restaurant’s inside was even more empty than the patio was, and, feeling slightly humiliated, we told them we would find somewhere else to eat.

-We walked down the boardwalk and stopped to vent about how shocking and embarrassing it was to be treated that way – something we virtually never experience where we are from.
-I made some jokes to lighten the mood and as we looked out at the setting sun over the lake, we decided not to let it ruin our evening.
+We walked down the boardwalk and stopped to vent about how shocking and embarrassing it was to be treated that way.
+Something we had never experience where we are from.
+I made some jokes to lighten the mood, and as we looked out at the setting sun over the lake, we decided not to let it ruin our evening.